PhiloSoftware/AppStarter/README.md

 This deployment requires Traefik at the front of your cluster to proxy requests.
 An Octopus Deploy Server and the secrets OCTOPUS_APIKEY, OCTOPUS_PROJECT_ID and OCTOPUS_SERVER configured.

-## Important
-When running the deployment for the first time you need to ensure `traefik.httpsredirect=false` for the first deployment.
-Traefik will generate your SSL certs via Lets Encypt, but as we have SSL redirection on it will redirect the ACME requests and serve an invalid cert.
-All you need to do is run this app without the SSL redirection and once the certs are generated deploy with it on.
-Traefik will now renew certs before expiry and Lets Encrypt is happy to have protocol redirection.

 ## Things you need to do after cloning the project:
 * Helm Chart Name
 ./chart/Chart.yaml name should change to your app name